MicrosoftDocs/sql-docs/docs/t-sql/statements/create-database-azure-sql-database.md

 -   If neither MAXSIZE nor EDITION is specified, the EDITION is set to Standard (S0), and MAXSIZE is set to 250 GB.

  SERVICE_OBJECTIVE
  Specifies the performance level.
-For service objective descriptions and more information about the size, editions, and the service objectives combinations, see [Azure SQL Database Service Tiers and Performance Levels](https://azure.microsoft.com/documentation/articles/sql-database-service-tiers/).
+For service objective descriptions and more information about the size, editions, and the service objectives combinations, see [Azure SQL Database Service Tiers and Performance Levels](https://azure.microsoft.com/documentation/articles/sql-database-service-tiers/) and [SQL Database resource limits](https://azure.microsoft.com/documentation/articles/sql-database-resource-limits).
 If the specified SERVICE_OBJECTIVE is not supported by the EDITION you receive an error.

  ELASTIC_POOL (name = \<elastic_pool_name>)
  To create a new database in an elastic database pool, set the SERVICE_OBJECTIVE of the database to ELASTIC_POOL and provide the name of the pool.
 For more information, see [Create and manage a SQL Database elastic database pool (preview)](https://azure.microsoft.com/documentation/articles/sql-database-elastic-pool-portal/).